imaitland/blog/md/binary_tree.md

 But doesn't go far to explain why you might want to do this...
 [Rust provides a far more complete and likely performant `BTreeMap` and `BTreeSet` as part of the `std` library, along with a bunch of useful context for when to use it](https://doc.rust-lang.org/std/collections/index.html).

 The obvious answer is why not, Binary Trees are a fundamental data structure and getting to grips with their internals is a useful learning exercise.
-Implementing a binary tree from scratch is useful if you want to implement novel traversals, detect cycles or implement custom methods on the struct.
+Implementing a binary tree from scratch is useful if you want to implement novel traversals or implement custom methods on your struct.
 As a recursive data structure, it is also a pretty good introduction to Rust's smart pointers.

 ### First pass